From Single Gene Analysis to Single Cell Profiling:

 The participation to the conference is reserved to AICC and GISM members.
 Registration fees include:

-– Admission to all meeting sessions
+– Admission to all meeting sessions and exhibition area

 – Abstract book